-I’m currently a Lecturer1 at the University College London.
+I’m currently a Lecturer1 at the University College London, leading the Machine Reading Lab.
 Before that I was a postdoc and research scientist with Andrew McCallum at UMass Amherst, a researcher at Tokyo University and DBCLS under Tsujii Junichi, and a PhD student with Ewan Klein at the University of Edinburgh.

 Whenever we advance our understanding of the world, we write down our findings in publications, patents, webpages or the like.
 This results in a vast and ever-increasing body of literature, impossible to effectively access and comprehend.
 The overarching goal of my research is to extract and distill this knowledge.

 To achieve this goal I have been working in several areas of Natural Language Processing and Machine Learning I believe need to be advanced: